coding-connor/connor-is-ai/README.md

 [Note: Project Archived.
 AI Engineering has moved rapidly since I built this bot, but this project set the stage for all I've learned since.
-Arguably, the part of this projec that holds up the most is the devops side.
+Arguably, the part of this project that holds up the most is the devops side.
 It's still a nice example of setting up a kubernetes app and deploying it with infra as code.
 It's been a while, but I remember learning some new networking things as I set up this project.]

 # Connor's AI Representative